Shaktiman (1993 film): Plot

-Businessman Rai Bahadur Laxminarayan lives a wealthy lifestyle in Bombay with his wife, Laxmi.
+Businessman Rai Bahadur Laxminarayan lives a wealthy lifestyle in Mumbai with his wife, Laxmi.
 Although they have been married for several years, they have no children.
 While on a trip to Shimla, they adopt their servant, Diler's son, rename him Vicky, and bring him back home, much to the dismay of Diler's wife, Parvati.
 Sometime later, Laxmi gets pregnant and revisits Shimla where she meets with an accident and passes away, leaving behind a newborn son, Amar.
-Diler wants to kill Amar, but Parvati wants to return him to Laxminarayan and runs away to Bombay.
+Diler wants to kill Amar, but Parvati wants to return him to Laxminarayan and runs away to Mumbai.
 Diler informs his employer that both his wife and son have died and have been cremated.
 Diler relocates to Bombay and follows her but is unable to locate Parvati.
-She does reach Bombay along with Amar but is unable to find Laxminarayan.
+She does reach Mumbai along with Amar but is unable to find Laxminarayan.
 Years later Amar has grown up, lives with Parvati in Versova, works as a Police Inspector at Sion Police Station, and is in love with Priya, the Superintendent of Police's daughter, while Diler is a taxi driver, and Vicky is an alcoholic and wants to marry Priya.
 Their lives will soon interline and become complicated with blackmail, deceit, and murder.